juienpro/kebihelp/README.md

 ### Adding support of a QuickRef cheatsheet

-This is the simpler.
+This is the simplest option.
 You just need to copy one of the existing QuickRef parsers to a new file, modify the names and description, and you are done.

 ```
 import libs.QuickRefParser as Parser